Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 Project Introduction

-We want to know if you would support a proposed new speed limit of 110km/h on Christchurch Southern Motorway.
-This is an important road that’s helped to reduce congestion and improve safety and travel time reliability.
+The Southern Motorway is an important road that’s helped to reduce congestion and improve safety and travel time reliability.
 It’s an essential route for traffic travelling from the south of Christchurch, including inland ports at Rolleston, to the central city and Lyttelton Port.
-It’s also a strategic transport corridor for moving freight – goods, produce, forestry and services between southern regions.
+It’s also a strategic transport corridor for moving freight between southern regions.

 Location